TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

            0~~~~& 0~~~~& 0 & 0 & 0 & 0 & \frac{S_g~\Delta T^2}{2} & S_g~\Delta T \\
    \end{pmatrix}

+The parameters Sx, Sy and Sz are spectral amplitudes that reflect the position random process.
+Unfortunately, setting their values is not as straigth forward as for the receiver clock states.
+We have to rely on what we call the *tunning* process which is modifying the values in Q and R experimentally (i.e., trial and error).
+Just as a note, this can be avoided by designing and implementing *adaptive* filters.
+Well, who knows, maybe you (the reader) will decide to implement some nice ideas now that this possibility is enabled with *GNSS Compare*.

 Filter tunning
 -----------------------------